voronkovich/ansibled/README.md

 ## Prerequisites

-- Unix-like operating system (Linux, macOS, etc.)
+- Unix-like operating system (Linux, MacOS, etc.)
 - A compatible container runtime (Docker, Podman, or nerdctl) must be installed and running on your system.
 - Bash shell

 ## Installation

 1. Clone the Ansibled repository to your desired location.
 It's recommended to install it in `~/.local/share/ansibled`:

    ```sh
    git clone https://github.com/voronkovich/ansibled ~/.local/share/ansibled